Communities Respond to Gay Teen Suicides. By Jason St.

 Love from family and friends offer most protection, while bullying causes highest risk.
 CHICAGO — What protects lesbian, gay, bisexual and transgender (LGBT) youths from considering suicide and, conversely, what makes them most vulnerable to it?
 The question is of paramount concern because these youths are at least twice as likely to attempt suicide than heterosexual youths, prompting the national “It Gets Better Project” with encouraging video messages from such public figures as Lady Gaga and President Barack Obama.
 Now the first longitudinal study to look at suicide ideation and self-harm in this population shows support from friends and family offers the most protection in preventing youths from thinking about suicide.
 Adolescents who know they can talk to their parents about problems and know they have friends who care about them are less likely to consider ending their lives, according to new Northwestern Medicine research.

 (Home-My Story) (Español) True, Tragic and Unnecessary Gay Youth Suicide StoriesStories To Wake You Up It doesn't have to be this way What can you do?

 There are now reports that say that Felix Sacco was bullied.
 On October 5, there was a report of a tenth victim of bullying who succumbed to suicide.
 Sadly, the initial report was taken down and all we have to go on is this report, although there are still reputable reports that the tenth September victim, Alec Henrikson, was the victim of a suicide.
 Alec was from Indiana, which would make him the third victim from Indiana in September.
 The problem is anti-LGBTQ bullying and harassment.
 Whether they are gay or not, anyone who is a victim of anti-LGBTQ bullying or harassment is having a tough time.

 These papers represent studies, as opposed to reviews or commentaries on GLB-youth suicide.
 Only one of the studies that meet these criteria show no difference in suicide rates between GLB and non-GLB youth.
 This study was done post-mortem on youth who had committed suicide, and was the study presented to a national committee on GLB-youth suicide to the NIMH and APA committees, however there are fundamental problems with the methodology that call into question its validity in obtaining an accurate assessment of the sexual-orientation of the youth involved in the study.
-Suicide of Gay, Lesbian, Bisexual Youth

 The question is of paramount concern because lesbian, gay, bisexual, and trangender (LGBT) youths are at least twice as likely to attempt suicide than heterosexual youths, prompting the national “It Gets Better Project” with encouraging video messages from such public figures as Lady Gaga and President Barack Obama.
 Now the first longitudinal study to look at suicide ideation and self-harm in this population shows support from friends and family offers the most protection in preventing youths from thinking about suicide.